johnnguyencodes/todo-list/README.md

 # Todo List App
 > Maintained by: `John Nguyen`

-* Developed using VueJS 3 and Composition API
+* Developed with Vue.js 3 and the Composition API
 * Styled with Bootstrap 4

 ## Completed Features